catamphetamine/easy-react-form/README.md

   * `onStateDidChange(newState : object)` — Will get called whenever a form's state has changed.

-  * `wait : Boolean` — The initial `wait` state of the submit button.
-Can be used when the form is "loading" on first render.

   * `onBeforeSubmit : Function`

   * `onAfterSubmit : Function`